SarahCreager/can-of-books-frontend/README.md

-# Project Name
+# Project Name Can-Of-Books

-**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.1 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.2 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->